-After one hundred years of silence, the most diverse plant on the planet is making a comeback.
-Hemp has more faces than any other plant.
-Whether you are eating it, building your house from it, nourishing your skin with it or using it to tethering your yacht, hemp does it all.
+After one hundred years of silence, hemp, the most versatile plant on the planet is making a comeback.
+Hemp has more faces than any other plant – whether you are eating it, building your house from it, nourishing your skin with it or using it to tethering your yacht, hemp does it all.
 Even though hemp and marijuana are related, you cannot make good fibre from marijuana and you cannot get ‘high’ from smoking hemp.

 “Make the most of the Indian Hemp Seed and sow it everywhere.” – George Washington